-A Medicare Advantage Plan (like an HMO or PPO) is another Medicare health plan choice you may have as part of Medicare.
+A Medicare Advantage Plan (associated with HMO or PPO networks) are a Medicare health plan choice you can make instead of Medicare Supplement.

-Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by private companies approved by Medicare.
+Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by private companies and offer Medicare approved plans.

-If you join a Medicare Advantage Plan, the plan will provide all of your Part A (Hospital Insurance) and Part B (Medical Insurance) coverage.
+If you join a Medicare Advantage Plan, the plan will provide coverage for Part A (Hospital Insurance) and Part B (Medical Insurance) and often include Part D prescription coverage.
 Medicare Advantage Plans may offer extra coverage, such as vision, hearing, dental, and/or health and wellness programs.
-Most include Medicare prescription drug coverage (Part D).

 Medicare Advantage (MA) plan options are limited by the county you reside in.
-These plans come as HMO, PPO and PFFS options.
 They are available with prescription drugs (MAPD), and without prescription (MA) benefits.

 Annual Enrollment Period (AEP) is a specific time each year when you can change plans.
-During the AEP you can switch from one you switch from one plan to any other plan that is available in your county (as long as you do not have "final stage renal failure").
-You can move from MAPD to MAPD, MA to MA, MAPD to MA and MA to MAPD.
+During the AEP you can switch from one you switch from one plan to any other plan that is available in your county.

 Additional Medigap Information